-Higher Logic's Volunteer Manager allows your organization to build and manage a comprehensive volunteer program so that your members can be more engaged in your Higher Logic Community.
+Higher Logic's Volunteer Manager allows your organization to build and manage a comprehensive volunteer program so that your members can be more engaged in your Higher Logic Thrive Community (Thrive Community).
 The Volunteer Program makes it easy to:

 - create volunteer Opportunities,

 - match volunteers to Opportunities, and

 - track data about those who participate.

 Below are some scenarios that you might encounter while working in the volunteer program, as well as information to guide you through unique situations that some customers have encountered.